A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But the law did call for the creation of a committee to study ground ambulance charges and consumer protections against surprise balance billing for ground ambulance charges could be addressed by future legislation, with specifics based on the committee’s findings.
 The Advisory Committee on Ground Ambulance and Patient Billing (GAPB) began meeting in May 2023.10

-The GAPB Committee adopted recommendations in late 2023 that call for out-of-pocket ambulance charges to be capped at no more than $100 per trip.11 However, it would take an act of Congress to implement those recommendations, so nothing has changed for now.
+The GAPB Committee adopted recommendations in late 2023 that call for out-of-pocket ambulance charges to be capped at no more than $100 per trip.11 And the committee published a report in 2024 that details ways in which consumers could be protected from surprise out-of-network billing for ground ambulance services.12 However, it would take an act of Congress to implement any changes, so nothing has changed for now.

-With that said, 14 states have implemented rules to protect consumers from surprise balance billing for ground ambulance services,13 and Indiana will join them in 202514
+With that said, 14 states have already implemented rules to protect consumers from surprise balance billing for ground ambulance services.14 Mississipi joined them as of mid-2024,15 while Oklahoma,16 Washington,17 and Indiana will join them in 202518 under the terms of new legislation those states enacted in 2024.

-In most of those states, the rules are applicable regardless of whether the ambulance service is public or private, although Colorado and Maryland only protect against surprise balance billing for private ambulance services (nationwide, most ground ambulance services are public — fire departments or government entities — rather than private).16 And in Florida, the current protections only apply to HMOs.
+In most states with ground ambulance billing protections, the rules are applicable regardless of whether the ambulance service is public or private.
+However, Colorado and Maryland only protect against surprise balance billing for private ambulance services (nationwide, most ground ambulance services are public — fire departments or government entities — rather than private).19 And in Florida, the current protections only apply to HMOs.

-Several states are considering legislation in 2024 that would regulate or prohibit surprise balance billing for ground ambulance services when patients have state-regulated health insurance:
+Some other states considered legislation in 2024 that would have regulated or prohibited surprise balance billing for ground ambulance services when patients have state-regulated health insurance, but the measures did not pass:

-• Colorado18 (extend protections to include public ambulance services)
+• Colorado (would have extended protections to include public ambulance services)21

 Can patients still receive balance bills under the No Surprises Act?